 COST Action IMMUNO-model opens a call for applications for Short-Term Scientific Missions (STSM) to be developed under the scope of the referred Action, in the terms described in this document in STSM presentation chapter.

-For Grant Period 2 (GP2) covering November 1st, 2023 to October 31st, 2024, included, two calls will be opened for STSM Applications.
-This second STSM Applications call for the GP2 covers the last 6 months: March 1st 2024 to October 31st 2024, included.
+The extended call for Grant Period 2 (GP2) will cover September 23 2024 – October 21st 2024, included.

-Application deadlines for the first call of GP2
+Application deadlines for the extended call

-March 1st 2024 – June 30th 2024: Application for STSM opens
+September 23 2024 – October 21st 2024: Extended application for STSM open

 Ongoing: selected candidates will be notified

-June 30th 2024: deadline for submission of last STSM applications
+Submission on the fly

-October 15th 2024: deadline for the conclusion of STSM activities, including STSM reports
+October 23 2024: deadline for the conclusion of STSM activities, including STSM reports

 Below are listed other information and links to procedures/regulations concerning STSMs